Invariance and the knot Floer cube of resolutions: Braid-like Reidemeister Move III

-The top and bottom rows are the generators of $\overline{\cL}_{123}$.
-Therefore, we have It remains to check that $\mathcal{N}_{110}=\mathcal{N}_{010}$.
-Figure~\ref{010v110cycles} shows how the cycles that pass through the 010-resolution of $D_1$ pair up with the cycles that pass through the 110-resolution of $D_1$ to give equivalent non-local relations.
-Any cycle that does not pass through this region certainly has the same associated non-local relation in $\mathcal{N}_{010}$ and $\mathcal{N}_{110}$.
-We have identified identical generating sets for $\mathcal{N}_{010}$ and $\mathcal{N}_{110}$.
-Therefore, $\cA_{110}$ and $\cC_{110}$ have identical presentations.
-Since the edge map from $\cA_{010}$ to $\cA_{110}$ is defined to be the quotient map, it is an isomorphism when restricted to $\cC_{110}$.
+In each case, the top two rows generate $\cL^{123}_{\textrm{sym}}$ and the bottom row is $r_i$ as previously defined.
+Therefore, we have established that It remains to check that $\mathcal{N}_{100}=\mathcal{N}_{101}$.
+Figure~\ref{100v101cycles} shows how the cycles that pass through the 101-resolution of $D_1$ pair up with the cycles that pass through the 100-resolution of $D_1$ to give equivalent non-local relations.
+There is an analogous way of pairing cycles in the 101- and 100-resolutions of $D_2$.
+Any cycle that does not pass through this region certainly has the same associated non-local relation in $\mathcal{N}_{101}$ and $\mathcal{N}_{100}$.
+We have identified identical generating sets for $\mathcal{N}_{101}$ and $\mathcal{N}_{100}$.
+Therefore, $\cA_{100}$ and $\cC^x$ have identical presentations as $\cT$-modules.
+As previously noticed, the edge map from $\cA_{100}$ to $\cA_{101}$ sends the generator $(1)$ of $\cA_{100}$ to the generator $(tx_9-x_4)$ or $(tx_9-x_6)$ of $\cC^x(D_i)$, as appropriate.
+We conclude that this edge map is an isomorphism onto $\cC^x(D_i)$.

 \end{proof}